MissionMarsFourthHorizon/operation-remote-resupply/Module 2/Operation Remote Resupply, Part 2.md

 Remember, you begin a descent 5,000 meters above the Mars surface.
 When you click **Start**, the supply drone begins falling.
 (The gravity on Mars is weaker than the gravity on Earth, but there is gravity nonetheless.)
 The goal is still to touch down on the surface with a downward velocity of 5 meters per second or less.

 1. Launch the app in the Android emulator and click **Start**.
 Increase the throttle a bit and confirm that you hear the engine.
 It should be low but audible.
-If you don't hear anything, make sure the volume isn't muted on your PC.
+If you don't hear anything, make sure the volume is turned up on your PC.

     ![Starting a descent](Images/app-click-start.png)